openfaas/openfaas-cloud/PRIVACY.md

 ##### To report a vulnerability

 Do not report a vulnerability via Slack or GitHub.
-Please contact alex@openfaas.com directly.
+Please contact OpenFaaS Ltd via alex@openfaas.com directly.
 Give 5-10 working days for an initial response.

 ##### Termination of access